tomrutsaert/fedora-dev-distrobox/README.md

 # fedora-dev-distrobox

 Personal development distrobox container with awscli, git, starship installed.
-Has script to init the dev env and to isntall intellij in the container and distrobox expose it
+Has script to init the dev env and to isntall intellij in the container and distrobox expose it.

 ## Creating the container